International Agencies Seek Professional Aid Workers

-Aid agencies providing assistance to communities ravaged by the recent Tsunamis in the Indian Ocean have been overwhelmed by requests from people wanting to volunteer in the relief effort.
+Aid agencies providing assistance to communities ravaged by natural disasters — from tsunamis to floods to droughts to earthquakes — have historically been overwhelmed by requests from people wanting to volunteer in the relief effort.

 "We received 320 volunteer applications in 10 days — we normally have only 400 a year," said Bonnie Tickridge, director of the field human resources department for Medecins Sans